The Monkees: Beyond television and Head

-The film was not a commercial success, in part because it was the antithesis of The Monkees television show, intended to comprehensively demolish the group's carefully groomed public image.
+The film was the antithesis of The Monkees television show.
 Rafelson and Nicholson's "Ditty Diego-War Chant" (recited at the start of the film by the group) ruthlessly parodies Boyce and Hart's "Monkees Theme".
 A sparse advertising campaign (with no mention of the Monkees) hurt any chances of the film doing well, and it played briefly in half-filled theaters.
 In the DVD commentary, Nesmith said that everyone associated with the Monkees "had gone crazy" by this time.
 They were each using the platform of the Monkees to push their own disparate career goals, to the detriment of the Monkees project.
 Nesmith added that Head was Rafelson and Nicholson's intentional effort to "kill" the Monkees, so that they would no longer be bothered with the matter.
-Indeed, Rafelson and Schneider severed all ties to the band amid the bitterness that ensued over the commercial failure of Head.
-At the time, Rafelson told the press, "I grooved on those four in very special ways while at the same time thinking they had absolutely no talent."